PolkadotOpenSourceGrants/apply/applications/polkadot-ambassador-fellowship-governance-extension-pallet.md

 - **Contact Email:** luke@clawbird.com
 - **Website:** https://github.com/clawbird

-**Company Background:** Clawbird Pty Ltd has been building open-source web3 and Polkadot products and infrastructure for 4+ years, with a vision to build educational tooling for blockchain ecosystems.
-The team has presented at Polkadot Decoded (2021) and DCxPrague (2023), and is currently investigating zero-knowledge and IPFS solutions.
+**Company Background:** Clawbird Pty Ltd has been building open-source Web3 and Polkadot ecosystem products and infrastructure for 4+ years, with a vision to build educational tooling for blockchain ecosystems.
+The team has presented at Polkadot Decoded (2021) and DCxPrague (2023).

 ### Team members